yeradis/great_circle_distance.dart/README.md

 # Great-circle distance

-Calculate the great-circle distance on the Earth having a pair of Latitude/Longitude points
+Calculate the great-circle distance between two points (having Latitude,Longitude) on the surface of Earth You can get the distance using the Spherical law of cosines, Haversine formula or Vincenty`s formula

-The *great-circle distance* is the shortest distance between two points on the surface of a sphere, measured along the surface of the sphere (as opposed to a straight line through the sphere's interior)
+The [great-circle distance][3] is the shortest distance between two points on the surface of a sphere

+![Great-circle distance (drawn in red) between two points on a sphere][great_circle_distance]
+> A diagram illustrating great-circle distance (drawn in red) between two points on a sphere, P and Q. Two antipodal points, u and v, are also depicted. <br><br> By CheCheDaWaff (Own work) [CC BY-SA 4.0 (https://creativecommons.org/licenses/by-sa/4.0)], via Wikimedia Commons

 Included in this library: